joemccann/azure-blob-storage/README.md

 ## Tests

-> Note: you will need a `.env` file to run the tests and the tests will read and write to your Azure Storage account.A
+> Note: you will need a `.env` file to run the tests and the tests will read and write to your Azure Storage account.

 ```sh
 npm i -D